m-nader/FYS-STK4155-group14/README.md

 The codes, figures and exported LLM conversation for project 1 are in the 'project_1' folder.

 The codes, figures and exported LLM conversation for project 2 are in the 'project_2' folder.

+The codes, figures and exported LLM conversation for project 3 are in the 'project_3' folder.